leeroybrun/partytown-gtm-tagassistant/README.md

 3. Load the scripts by either:
    - Including `lib/partytown-tagassistant-loader.js` in your HTML
-   - OR adding manually BEFORE the GTM script:
+   - OR adding them manually BEFORE the GTM script:
        - `lib/partytown-tagassistant-main.js` using `type/javascript`
        - `lib/partytown-tagassistant-worker.js` using **`type/partytown`**